 There is something magical and invigorating about being out in the fresh air with palm trees swaying above, people running and biking all around you, and ending your workout with your sneakers in the sand.

 Butterfly Beach is my favorite beach in Santa Barbara County because it offers beautiful views looking up the coast at the city of Santa Barbara.

-This is a great beach to layout (check to make sure it is not high tide before you go), and when there is a swell, there can be good surf down in front of the Coral Casino.
+Butterfly Beach is a great beach to lay out at (check to make sure it is not high tide before you go), and when there is a swell, there can be good surf down in front of the old Coral Casino.